I Disavowed God, But Now I’m Learning To Love Him

 Then there were the religious men, dressed in full garb, who would expose themselves to me, while I walked down 13th avenue on Shabbos afternoon.
 This happened multiple times between the age of 7-13.
 There was also the infamous Yeshiva school principal who called members of my family disgusting names and treated them like filth because they could not afford to pay tuition.
 Years later, he was convicted for extortion.
 The irony of his ultimate fate did not escape me.
 There was a disparity of wealth in my community, and I witnessed the wealthy consistently evade the ramifications of their actions, due to their status and ability to donate large sums of money.

 All around me, I only saw hypocrisy, and it made my head spin.
 My thoughts were venomous.
 How could a God choose a people who acted this way?
-If this is Judaism, why would I want any part of it?
+If these were Orthodox Jews, why would I to follow in their footsteps?
 What if there wasn’t even a God?
 What if it was all just made up to keep us in line?!
 Once I started falling down the rabbit hole of doubt, there was no turning back.

 Like most anguished children, I started to rebel.
 My deeply religious family did not take kindly to this.
 I vividly remember being chased around the house by female relatives who were brandishing scissors, because I wanted to wear a skirt to a Bat Mitzvah that was one inch too short.
 They overpowered me and destroyed the skirt.
 I was on a downward spiral from there.
 I did everything I could to rebel.